huytran24/Dynamics365NewsWidget/README.md

-# crm-news-widget
+# Dynamics CRM news AzureDevOps widget
-A AzureDevOps widget that displays news on Dynamcis CRM.
+A Azure DevOps widget that displays news on Dynamcis CRM.